Why might a bank need a letter regarding your credit history?

 Should you require any additional information, please do not hesitate to contact us on 02 0000 0000.

-Please read below section on bank requirements for employment letters to ensure your letter is accepted!
+Please read below section on bank requirements for default explanation letters to ensure your letter is accepted!

-If you are seeking our help to arrange your loan then please fax the letter to us using this number.
+If you’re seeking our help to arrange your loan then please fax the letter to us using this number.

 Other types of default letters